bitaemi/rxjs-reactive-patterns/README.md

 ```
 In the same reactive way we can pre-save the draft on server  side.

+# 13. Make your Components tell you stories with StoryBook lib

+Why StoryBook?

+ - supported by all frameworks
+ - It's going to really force you to decouple your components from each other so that you can build them in isolation.
+ - Rapid prototyping.
+Because I don't have to deal with a lot of the services that I might need to deal with or getting it just bootstrapped into my app and creating like a weird page, I can prototype more easily.
+  - We have edge case testing
+  - design systems
+  - documentation
+  - automation.

 # 12. Conclusion

 - Reactive Programming as a style of developing asynchronous applications in a maintenable way.